The Sat: Its Myths and Realities

-The SAT test has become a “rite of passage” for college-bound students.
+The SAT test became a “rite of passage” for college-bound students.
 They stress over it; spend long hours preparing for it; and in some cases, they base their entire post-secondary academic and professional careers on it.

-Not only that, high SAT scores are used by teachers, parents, and school administrators like a badge of honor.
-Even realtors have found ways to use these scores as a selling point (If a school in a particular neighborhood has a huge number of students who took the SAT and have scored in the high percentile, the more appealing that neighborhood can be).
+Not only that, high SAT scores are used by teachers, parents, and school administrators as a "badge of honor".
+Even realtors have found ways to use these scores -- as well as the status of the nearby schools -- as a means to tell a home to a willing buyer.

-Also, students who have received a perfect score will garner the attention of the media, IQ social clubs, and, most importantly, the universities they applied to.
+Also, students who have received a perfect score will garner the attention of the media, IQ social clubs, and, most importantly, prestigious universities.
 With such distinctions, it’s no surprise the SAT has become a pivotal part of American society.

 The test is also one of the most misunderstood and misused documents in today’s educational system.
 Critics have pointed out several flaws in its ability to properly assess student knowledge and college readiness.
 It has also gone through several changes – including its name.

 In recent years, its importance has also come under a considerable amount of scrutiny.
-Even the very institutions, the colleges and universities, have lowered its value as a tool for determining admissions for likely candidates.
+Even the very institutions it was created for, the colleges and universities, have lowered its value as a tool for determining admissions for likely candidates.

 Still, millions of students around the country take the test, hoping it will be the deciding factor in their pursuit of higher education.